yuzhiliu/graphqa/README.md

 This will download the data from [GoogleCloud](https://storage.googleapis.com/octavian-static/download/english2cypher/gqa.zip), tokenlize the data, and partition them into three different files for training, evaluation, and prediction.
-The files will be saved under data/ direction by default.
+The files will be saved under data/ diretory as "data/gqa.yaml" by default.

 # Training the model